Where in the world is the best place to scuba dive with whale sharks, the biggest fish in the oceans?

 Best place to scuba dive with whale sharks

-Whale sharks like tropical waters and are rarely found in waters of less than 21°C (70°F).
-So if you’re a ‘blue-water-scuba-diver,’ then you’re in luck.
-If your idea of the perfect scuba dive is in warm blue waters of the world, then you maybe lucky enough to spot a whale shark whilst you’re there.
+Whale sharks like tropical waters.
+Whale sharks are rarely found in waters with water temperatures less than 21°C (70°F).
+So if you’re a ‘blue-water-scuba-diver‘ then you’re in luck.

 Places that fit this description include the Caribbean sea and the Gulf of Mexico, Belize, the northern waters of Australia, Mergui Archipelago Myanmar, the Maldives, Mozambique, Thailand, the Red Sea, the Philippines, Mozambique and the Galapagos Islands.